 Dot Earth blog, The New York Times.com.
 Geman, B. (2013, July 6).
 Obama Channels His Inner Al Gore.

 The Hill newspaper.
 Fahy & Nisbet, M.C.
 (2013, July).
 Debating Bioethics Openly.

 The Scientist magazine.
 Nisbet, M.C.
 (2013, June 21).
 How to Win People’s Hearts and Minds for GM Farming.

-New Scientist magazine.
+The Guardian.
 Mooney, C. (2013, April 17).
 How Science Can Predict Where You Stand on XL Keystone.

 .
 Mother Jones Online Rosenstiel, T. (2013, April 15).
 Why We Need a Better Conversation About the Future of Journalism Education.